The Power BI service and Power BI Embedded in Azure are coming together to offer a single API for embedding your dashboards and reports.

 This means you will have one API surface, a consistent set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.

 If you were using the Power BI Embedded service within Azure, see Migrate content from the Power BI Embedded Azure service for information on how to migrate your content over.
-If you never used Power BI Embedded, you can get started with using the embed token when it becomes available!

 How to migrate Power BI Embedded workspace collection content to Power BI